 PROJECT INNOVATION / ORIGINALITY:

-Please describe why your project objectives and/or the chosen approach is new, innovative or original with respect to state of the art (< 4000 characters including spaces).
+Please describe why your project objectives and/or the chosen approach is new, innovative or original with respect to state of the art of research and in the teaching landscape (< 4000 characters including spaces).

 DESCRIPTION:

 Please describe here the approaches you will choose to reach the project objectives.
+If appropriate, please describe how proposed research and teaching fit together.
 Please formalize different tasks.
 Give an approximate calendar.
 Please also indicate major planned meetings within the project (<8000 characters including spaces).

 PROJECT TEAM: